- GERMANY ||

 The Best Gay Clubs in Berlin: Ratings and Tips

-If you are reading this, maybe you are headed to the German capital soon and trying to scope out the best gay clubs or best gay bars the city has to offer.
-You've heard all the rumors around the Berlin nightlife, from the never-ending lines to the sadistic bouncers with no formula for who they let in and who they reject, from the hedonistic sexual play corners to the open use of drugs (particularly in the toilets), from the 72-hour long parties that end on a Monday morning to of course the techno/electronic scene, which triumphs all other music genres, or at least Berliners think so.
+If you are reading this, maybe you are headed to the German capital soon and trying to scope out the best gay clubs, best gay bars, or best gay parties the city has to offer.
+You've heard all the rumors around the Berlin nightlife, from the never-ending lines to the sadistic bouncers with no formula for whom they let in and whom they reject, from the hedonistic sexual play corners to the open use of drugs (particularly in the toilets), from the 72-hour-long parties that end on a Monday morning to of course the techno/electronic scene, which triumphs all other music genres, or at least Berliners think so.

 So let's get to it.
 Here is the only guide you need for the best gay clubs in Berlin.
 I organize this by clubs (these are venues which typically are open every weekend and sometimes in the week).